How to develop a social media policy for employees in 2020 and beyond

 1. Get everyone aboard

-As mentioned above, the creation and maintenance of a social media policy are the product of collaboration between multiple teams.
-So before you can do anything, you need to ensure that HR, Legal, and Marketing are working toward the same goals.
-It’s important that everyone understands how and why this is being done, and what their roles and responsibilities are.
+As mentioned above, creating and maintaining a social media policy is the product of collaboration between multiple teams.
+So before you can do anything, you must ensure that HR, Legal, and Marketing work toward the same goals.
+Everyone must understand how and why this is being done and their roles and responsibilities.

-Having the collaboration of HR, legal and marketing is not enough.
+Having collaboration between HR, legal, and marketing is not enough.
 To create a social media policy that employees will adopt and implement, it’s critical that you involve them in the decision-making process.

-Mastercard managed to pull this off with a company-wide meeting where it invited employees to ask questions about how they should conduct themselves professionally on social media.
-The input from such a meeting and the value it brings to the employee-employer relationship can be a huge benefit to all.
+Mastercard achieved this by holding a company-wide meeting where employees were invited to ask questions about how they should conduct themselves professionally on social media.
+The input from such a meeting and its value to the employee-employer relationship can be a huge benefit to all.

 2. Define EVERYTHING